ppatierno/rhte-2019/modules/01-kafka-on-openshift.md

 The main points on this cluser are:

-* The Kafka cluster is made by 3 brokers (see `spec.kafka.replicas`)
+* The Kafka cluster is made by 3 brokers (see `spec.kafka.replicas`).
-* There are two listeners, a "plain" (`spec.kafka.listeners.plain`) one listening on port 9092 and "tls" (`spec.kafka.listeners.tls`) one on port 9093
+* There are two listeners, a "plain" (`spec.kafka.listeners.plain`) one listening on port 9092 and "tls" (`spec.kafka.listeners.tls`) one on port 9093.
 * Authentication is enabled on both "plain" and "tls".
-It uses SCRAM-SHA-512 mechanism.
+It uses SASL SCRAM-SHA-512 mechanism.
 * Authorization is enabled on the Kafka cluster.
-It uses the "simple" mechanism (see `spec.kafka.authorization`)
+It uses the "simple" mechanism (see `spec.kafka.authorization`).
-* The Kafka brokers have some common configuration via `spec.kafka.config`
+* The Kafka brokers have the configuration set by `spec.kafka.config`.
-* The Kafka brokers uses JBOD for persistent storage with one disk (see `spec.kafka.storage`)
+* The Kafka brokers uses JBOD for persistent storage with one disk (see `spec.kafka.storage`).
-* The Kafka brokers export metrics through JMX exporter configured via `spec.kafka.metrics`
+* The Kafka brokers export metrics through JMX exporter configured via `spec.kafka.metrics`.
-* The Zookeeper ensamble is made by 3 nodes (see `spec.zookeeper.replicas`)
+* The Zookeeper ensamble is made by 3 nodes (see `spec.zookeeper.replicas`).
-* The Zookeeper ensamble uses persistent storage as well (see `spec.zookeeper.storage`)
+* The Zookeeper ensamble uses persistent storage as well (see `spec.zookeeper.storage`).
-* The Zookeeper nodes export metrics through JMX exporter configured via `spec.zookeeper.metrics`
+* The Zookeeper nodes export metrics through JMX exporter configured via `spec.zookeeper.metrics`.

 ## Topics creation